g-clef/g-clef.github.io/projects/Synthetic-TI.md

 # Synthetic Threat Intelligence Reports

-## TL;DR

-I taught a Machine Learning Language model to write Infosec Threat Intelligence reports.
+I taught two Machine Learning Language models to write Infosec Threat Intelligence reports.
 It...worked, I guess - the final result from GPT2 was surprisingly understandable, but still not good enough to actually call a real "report".
 It was still recognizable English, which I think is super-interesting.
 On the way there, though, I had some entertaining failures.

+## Intro

+### TL;DR

 If you just want to skip to the results, the "best" (as in closest to a real report) is here: https://gist.github.com/g-clef/8ea6b388a931f570615fd55b3fbbefe3